 Fresh, dried, and raw bananas are a great substitute for refined sugars because they have lots of potassium and vitamin A.21 These fruits also are rich in fiber to help with digestion and support satiety.
 Plus, they’re relatively low in calories.22

-Finally, when it comes to seeking out natural sweeteners, start with what you know.
+Finally, when it comes to seeking out methods to sweeten your food naturally, start with what you know.

 Honey is great because it might even help you lose weight.
 Studies have shown that honey could help activate hormones that help suppress appetite.23